-Website: https://www.ntnu.no/ansatte/alok.mishra
+Website:

-https://orcid.org/0000-0003-1275-2050

-https://www.researchgate.net/profile/Alok-Mishra-34

-YOUR ideas and suggestions for cooperation with Idealist2020 (please fill in):
+YOUR network or association's ideas and suggestions for cooperation with Ideal-ist (please fill in):

-I would like to join as partner in ICT Related Projects

-I have strong profile in Software Engineering, Artificial Intelligence, and Information Systems areas

-YOUR target group (e.g. ICT community, SMEs, NCPs …):
+YOUR network or association's target group (e.g. ICT / Digital community, SMEs, NCPs …):

-ICT Community, SMES

-Main NEEDs of YOUR target group:
+Main NEEDs of YOUR network or association's target group:

-YOUR objectives related to H2020 and ERA:
+YOUR network or association's objectives related to Horizon Europe and ERA:

-To join as partner in ICT related and other projects which maps with profile.
-Worked as WP Lead Quality in EU project.

-YOUR expected impact from cooperation with Idealist2020:
+YOUR network or association's expected impact from cooperation with Ideal-ist:

-To participate in EU projects-Horizon and others related to ICT areas

-Can support EEA, Nordpluss and other projects being working at Norway’s top technological University (NTNU)

 Thank you for filling in the questionnaire and sending it back to us.
 Please be invited to contact us per mail: daniela.hackl@ffg.at or phone: +43 (0)5 7755 – 4209